A sample of giant radio sources from the NVGRC catalog: Results of a visual inspection of GRS-candidates

-Of the 1616 objects in the NVGRC catalog, we examined 370 (23 We also inspected radio sources with angular sizes $2.5^{\prime}$ and larger, falling into NVSS cutouts of size $1\Box^{\circ}$ centered on the NVGRC object.
-Some NVGRC objects consist of NVSS components that are physically different radio sources.
-There are cases when only one component of an NVGRC candidate belongs to a radio source classified by us as a BKI.
-In a number of cases, a GRS not included in the NVGRC was found in the considered NVSS cutouts.
-Taking into account the above, 20 GRSs were found that were not included in the NVGRC catalog.
+Some NVGRC entries consist of NVSS components that correspond to physically unrelated radio sources.
+In certain cases, only one component of an NVGRC candidate was found to belong to a radio source that we classified as a GRS.
+In other instances, we identified GRSs within the NVSS cutouts that were not included in the NVGRC catalog.
+Accounting for these findings, we report 20 additional GRSs that were not listed in the original NVGRC catalog.

-Note that the source J003419.3+011857 in~\cite{2011ApJS..194...31P} is considered as a group of sources, and in~\cite{2016ApJS..224...18P} as a GRS candidate.
-This object consists of two fairly close radio quasars, as follows from their SDSS DR16 spectroscopic redshifts.
-The southern source in this pair is classified by~\cite{2012MNRAS.426..851K} as a source whose projected linear size is less than 0.7 Mpc.
-According to our measurements, and with a redshift greater than that used in~\cite{2012MNRAS.426..851K}, it has size greater than 0.7\,Mpc.
+It is worth noting that the source J003419.3+011857 is treated as a group of sources in \citet{2011ApJS..194...31P}, while \citet{2016ApJS..224...18P} classify it as a GRS candidate.
+This object consists of two relatively close radio quasars, as confirmed by their SDSS DR16 spectroscopic redshifts.
+The southern source in this pair was classified by \citet{2012MNRAS.426..851K} as having a projected linear size below 0.7\,Mpc.
+However, based on our measurements and a redshift value higher than that used in \citet{2012MNRAS.426..851K}, we find that its projected size exceeds 0.7\,Mpc.